 Menus Details Line clear This erases the information in the line where the cursor is.
 (One entire line becomes blank.)
 The cursor does not move at this time.
 Data read The contents of the set address data (Part system No, Section/sub-section/axis) for all the lines are constantly displayed.
 The Index No. highlight (indicating data is being set) is released.
-The cursor appears in "Part system No" of that line.
+The cursor appears in "Sys.
+No." of that line.
 Data write This writes the data in the setting area to the NC memory indicated by address data at the cursor position.
 (1) The Data No. highlight (indicating data is being set) is released, and constant display is started.
-After writing, the cursor moves to "Part system No" of the next line.
+After writing, the cursor moves to "Sys.
+No." of the next line.
 Subsect continu Based on the data of the address data where the cursor is, this displays the continuous data to which the sub-section No. has been added to the address data from the line where the cursor is.
-The cursor moves to "Part system No" of that line.
+The cursor moves to "Sys.
+No." of that line.
 Axis continu Based on the data of the address data where the cursor is, this displays the continuous data to which the axis No. has been added to the address data from the line where the cursor is.
-The cursor moves to "Part system No " of that line.
+The cursor moves to "Sys.
+No." of that line.